explodinglabs/explodinglabs.github.io/_posts/2016-07-22-archlinux-python33-install-fails.markdown

     Aborting...
     The build failed.

-Easiest way to get it installed was to skip the tests.
+Easiest fix was to skip the tests:

-    # pacman -S packer33
+    # packer -S packer33

-When packer asked to edit the PKGBUILD I said yes, and removed the check() function in which the tests were running.
+When packer asked to edit the PKGBUILD I said yes, and removed the `check()` function in which the tests were running.